 Sunlight exposure can boost dopamine levels, but it’s important to be mindful of sun exposure guidelines to avoid skin damage.

-Your body needs several vitamins and minerals to create dopamine, including iron, niacin, folate, and vitamin B6 (56, 57, 58, 59).
+Your body needs several vitamins and minerals to create dopamine, including iron, folate, and vitamin B6 (38).

-If you have a deficiency in one or more of these nutrients, you may have trouble making enough dopamine to meet your body’s needs.
+Suppose you have a deficiency in one or more of these nutrients.
+In that case, you may have trouble making enough dopamine to meet your body’s needs, which some cases may contribute to the development of a mood disorder like depression (39).

-Blood work can determine whether you have a deficiency in any of these nutrients.
+Blood work can determine whether you are deficient in any of these nutrients.
 If so, you can supplement as needed to bring your levels back up.

 Summary

-Having adequate levels of iron, niacin, folate, and vitamin B6 is important for dopamine production.
-Preliminary animal studies suggest that some supplements may also help boost dopamine levels, but more human research is needed.
+Having adequate levels of vitamins like iron, folate, and vitamin B6 is important for dopamine production.

 Dopamine is an important brain chemical that influences your mood and feelings of reward and motivation.
 It helps regulate body movements as well.